kushalmahapatro/cuberto_bottom_bar/README.md

 ## Inspiration

-This package was inspired by a design on dribbble by Sourabh Gupta and the faded background style from Aurelien Salomon: https://github.com/sourabhgupta811/CubertoBottomBar https://dribbble.com/shots/5925052-Google-Bottom-Bar-Navigation-Pattern https://www.instagram.com/p/BtyUbSkBlnF/
+This package has been inspired by a design on dribbble by Sourabh Gupta and the faded background style from Aurelien Salomon: https://github.com/sourabhgupta811/CubertoBottomBar https://dribbble.com/shots/5925052-Google-Bottom-Bar-Navigation-Pattern https://www.instagram.com/p/BtyUbSkBlnF/